sangstar/sangstar.github.io/docs/_posts/2023-06-03-bayes-logistic.markdown

 We've now turned out classifier into argmaxxing a sum of linear sum of features.
 Keep that in mind for later.
 I'm not going to get into how naive Bayes is trained, but it uses maximum likelihood estimate to calculate $$P(w_i \vert c)$$.

-Naive Bayes's assumption is generally a rather poor one, but it tends to do better than one might think given its "naivety".
+Naive Bayes' assumption is generally a rather poor one, but it tends to do better than one might think given its "naivety".
 Since it works using maximum likelihood estimation it scales wonderfully, handling both small and large training datasets well, and excels in higher dimensional data due to training in linear time and can ignore feature dependencies irrelevant to the classification tasks (as it ignores all of them).
 It also does surprisingly well in NLP since for text data, even though Naive Byaes disregards dependencies between words, often just the occurences of words in a document is enough information to make decent predictions.

 ## Linear regression
 Let's return to the original classification model from before.

 $$\hat c = \underset{c \in C}{\text{argmax}} \ P(c|d) = P(d|c)P(d)$$

 A linear regression model is a *discriminative* one.
-That is to say that instead of applying Bayes's rule, we aim to directly calculate $$P(c \vert d)$$.
+That is to say that instead of applying Bayes' rule, we aim to directly calculate $$P(c \vert d)$$.
 This is actually a key distinction.
 While a generative model can "understand" the classes in a sense by being able to generate examples belonging to them, a discriminative model cannot.
 It is purely concerned with separating classes and isn't concerned with what characterizes them.
 This is because generative models force themselves to model the joint probability distribution $$P(c,d))$$ to inform their predictions, while discriminative is *only* concerned with finding $$P(c \vert d)$$.
 If a logistic regression classifier was trained to classify horses or humans, it won't necessarily be able to tell you that humans have five fingers -- just that they don't have hooves.
 A generative model meanwhile could analogously "draw" a human.

 Anyway, the way logistic regression computes $$P(c \vert d)$$ is completely different to naive Bayes and more inline with "conventional" machine learning.
 Traditionally, it seeks to solve the probability of a positive class given feature vector $$x$$ $$P(y = 1 \vert x)$$ and the probability of a negative class $$P(y = 0 \vert x)$$ It learns from a training set a vector of weights and a bias term.
 Each weight $$w_i$$, well, *weighs* $$x_i$$.
 A scalar value whose magnitude indicates its "importance" when making a classification prediction, and its parity representing its sway towards the positive or negative class.
 The bias term is tacked on to the end as an intercept.
 Each feature $$x_i$$ is weighed by $$w_i$$ and summed, then offset by bias $$b$$: